 Find A Speaker

-- Hip Hop Activism and Pedagogy Within Multicultural and Academic Arenas
+- Hip Hop Pedagogy Within Multicultural and Academic Arenas

 Award-winning Film Director and Writer

-- Facilitator of over 450 diversity presentations and workshops worldwide
+- Facilitator of hundreds of diversity presentations and workshops worldwide

 - Author of Gender Outlaw: On Men, Women and the Rest of Us , among other books which are taught in over 200 colleges and universities

 - Lectures and Workshops on sex and gender,

 Award-winning Director, Screenwriter, and Producer

 - Director-writer of the award-winning feature-length documentary, "Dolores"

 - Other Award-winning Films include "Follow Me Home" and "La Mission"

 - Longtime Native and Latinx Activist and Community Advocate